btj/ogp-notes/lecture2part2.md

 This change will make `setWidth(int value)` modify the lower bound of the `Interval` contrary to what its contract specifies.
 Clearly, such an error may break clients of the API whose correctness relies on the contract of the method and, consequentially, the programs they are part of.

-In order to reduce the likelihood of such implementation errors going undetected, and, conversely, to reduce the risk of modifying API implementations, developers construct /unit tests/, to automatically test whether API implementations satisfy the documented contracts.
+In order to reduce the likelihood of such implementation errors going undetected, and, conversely, to reduce the risk of modifying API implementations, developers construct _unit tests_, to automatically test whether API implementations (still) satisfy the documented contracts.
 Unit tests are automated because they are intended to be re-run many times, for example after every change in the codebase or before every release of a library.
-This is important because they are not just intended for detecting errors in the current implementations of APIs, but also in future versions of the implementation.
+This is important because they are not just intended for detecting errors in the current implementations of APIs, but also in future versions of the implementations.
-A collection of unit tests for an API is called a /test suite/ and unit test frameworks like JUnit are widely used to facilitate their definition and use.
+A collection of unit tests for an API is called a _test suite_ and unit test frameworks like JUnit are widely used to facilitate their definition and use.

 We have already encountered some unit tests in the previous sections like the following `IntervalTest`:
 ```java